matter-labs/zksync-cli/.github/CONTRIBUTING.md

 ## Thank You!

-After we add your changes to the `zkcli` project, we'll be very thankful!
+After we add your changes to the `zksync-cli` project, we'll be very thankful!
 Your help makes our project better.

 We hope you enjoy helping and come back to help more.
 Thanks for being part of our team!